argoproj/argo-cd/docs/user-guide/commands/argocd_app_delete.md

       --cascade                     Perform a cascaded deletion of all application resources (default true) -h, --help                        help for delete -p, --propagation-policy string   Specify propagation policy for deletion of application's resources.
 One of: foreground|background (default "foreground")
-  -y, --yes                         Turn off prompting to confirm cascaded deletion of application resources
+      --timeout uint                Time to spend waiting for application to delete, default is no timeout --wait                        Will cause the command to only return once the application has been deleted -y, --yes                         Turn off prompting to confirm cascaded deletion of application resources
 ```